Yarden-zamir/me/Action Potential model.md

 We can increase the perceived value of an action by using different actions to increase the **Action Potential**, we can do that by thinking how amazing it would be to preform such action and how many rewards we would reap afterwards, we can promise ourselves things, lie to ourselves, make the value proposition high which in turn makes us more likely to go though.

 ### Friction (or Perceived Difficulty, Price )
-We can reduce friction of the action with other actions by doing some of the process ahead of time, making the situation more clear (when things are unclear or uncertain we tend to avoid taking action = increase friction) or acquiring help from others
+We can reduce friction of the action with other actions by doing some of the process ahead of time, removing things that stand in the way, removing distractions, making the situation more clear (when things are unclear or uncertain we tend to avoid taking action = increase friction).

 ## The Environment Attributes